Irish and Czech voters go to the polls on Day 2 of EU elections as the far right seeks more power

 ———

-Associated Press writers Jill Lawless in London, Karel Janicek in Prague and Vanessa Gera in Warsaw contributed to this report.
+Associated Press writers Jill Lawless in London, Karel Janicek in Prague, Vanessa Gera in Warsaw and David Keyton in Berlin contributed to this report.

 Credit: AP